- Not a substitute for professional veterinary help.

 Scrambled, poached, or sunny-side up: No matter how you take your eggs, they’re a delicious and protein-rich part of many of our daily diets.
 Before frying up an egg for your dog though, ask yourself, “Can dogs eat eggs?”

 Luckily, the answer is yes—but it completely depends on how you prepare them.

-Eggs are a great source of protein.
-They also contain essential fatty and amino acids.
-Eggs can even help settle a dog’s upset stomach.
-But not every egg “presentation” is ideal for dogs.
+Eggs are a great source of protein for dogs and also contain essential fatty and amino acids.
+Eggs can even help settle a dog’s upset stomach if they’re not feeling well.